Caravaca de la Cruz

 Caravaca de la Cruz (/es/), often shortened to Caravaca, is a town and municipality of Spain belonging to the Region of Murcia.
 The town is located on the left (northern) bank of the Argos, a tributary of the Segura in the southeastern Iberian Peninsula.
 It has a population of 26,449 as of 2010 (INE).

 It is the fifth Holy City of Catholic Christianity, having been granted the papal privilege of celebrating a jubilee year in perpetuity in 1998.
 It celebrates its jubilee every seven years.

 Caravaca is dominated by the Basilica of Vera Cruz.
 It houses the Cross of Caravaca, a relic that, according to Christian tradition, is believed to be a fragment of the True Cross.
 It is attributed miraculous properties, and celebrated with a feast day every 3 May.
 The cultural festival surrounding this liturgical occasion, held between 1 and 5 May of each year, has been declared of International Tourist Interest in 2004.
-Along with processions and parades of Moors and Christians, the celebration of Horses of Wine is especially relevant, which now aspires to be listed as an Intangible Cultural Heritage of Humanity by UNESCO.
+Along with processions and parades of Moors and Christians, the celebration of Los Caballos del Vino is especially relevant, which now aspires to be listed as an Intangible Cultural Heritage of Humanity by UNESCO.

 The Neoclassical painter Rafael Tejeo was born in Caravaca.

 Caravaca is home to other monuments and museums.
 The hills which extend to the north are rich in marble and iron, while the town itself has been a considerable industrial centre, with large iron-works, tanneries and paper, chocolate and oil factories.
 A large archeological site was found in January 2009, comprising 1,300 graves dating from 2400 to 1950 BC.

 History

-Scarcely mentioned during the Islamic rule over Sharq al-Andalus, Caravaca seems to have been a small settlement (qarya) dependent on Mula from the 10th to the 12th centuries.
+Scarcely mentioned during the Islamic rule over Sharq al-Andalus, Caravaca seems to have been a small settlement (qarya) dependent of Mula from the 10th to the 12th centuries.

 After the Treaty of Alcaraz (1243), the territory became part of a Castilian protectorate for roughly two decades.
-Muslim inhabitants were dispossesed in the wake of the Mudéjar Revolt (1264–66).
+Muslim inhabitants were dispossessed in the wake of the Mudéjar Revolt (1264–66).
 The Order of the Temple held control over the place as a part of a bailiwick from 1266 to 1285, when it became a realengo ('royal demesne') holding, before returning to the Knights Templar at some point before the order was effectively dissolved, thereby becoming a realengo again.
 Consolidated as territory near the border with the Kingdom of Granada, the main ways of life for a part of the population were husbandry (sheep and goats) and frontier skirmishes as land dedicated to cereal crops and vines was reduced in size.
-Over the course of the middle ages, Caravaca sought to annex the land of the smaller town of Cehegín.
+Over the course of the Middle Ages, Caravaca sought to annex the land of the smaller town of Cehegín.
 Caravaca was gifted to the Order of Santiago in 1344.